Frequently Asked Questions

 Do we have to pay to park?

 Parking at the sanctuary is free but space is limited so we recommend you arrive early to avoid disappointment.
-The main visitor car park is about 100m from our Visitor Centre with several disabled parking bays; 3 additional spaces for visitors with special needs are just outside the Visitor Centre for easy access.
+The main visitor car park is a short incline walk from our Visitor Centre with several accessible parking bays; 3 additional spaces for visitors with special needs are just outside the Visitor Centre for easy access.

 Do you have a café?